Holographic approach to compact stars and their binary mergers: Introduction

 Although the very name of the strong nuclear force refers to the sizable nature of its interaction, the properties of the underlying quantum field theory, Quantum Chromodynamics (QCD), are often approached through an expansion around the limit of no interactions \cite{Brambilla:2014jmp,Ghiglieri:2020dpq}.
 As is well known, the reason for this apparent contradiction has its roots in the limitations of nonperturbative field theory tools, in particular lattice QCD, in describing a number of physically relevant limits, such as real-time phenomena or sizable baryon densities \cite{deForcrand:2010ys}.
 In the review article at hand, written from the perspective of another nonperturbative method, holography \cite{Maldacena:1997re,Gubser:1998bc}, we shall pay particular attention to the latter of these limits: dense QCD matter, responsible for the rich and very nontrivial phase structure visible in the lower right-hand corner of fig.~\ref{fig:phase_diag}.

 At high enough baryon density, irrespective of the temperature, QCD matter is expected to enter a deconfined phase similar to the more familiar quark-gluon plasma, created and observed in ultrarelativistic heavy-ion collisions \cite{Shuryak:2014zxa}.
 At low temperatures, this phase is commonly referred to as quark matter, emphasizing the fact that the system behaves as a predominantly fermionic one at low temperatures, characterized by the presence of a Fermi sea of filled quark states at weak coupling \cite{Shuryak:1980tp,Rajagopal:2000wf}.
-At present, it is not clear whether such matter exists anywhere in our current Universe, but whether it can be found inside the cores of the most massive neutron stars is a topic of active ongoing research \cite{Annala:2019puf}.\footnote{Note that here and in the following, we use the term \textit{neutron star} to refer to stars composed of either purely nuclear matter or a combination of nuclear and quark matter, while the term \textit{compact star} is used for a broader class of stars, including also more exotic objects such as so-called twin stars \cite{Alvarez-Castillo:2018pve} and quark stars \cite{Weber:2004kj}.}
+At present, it is not clear whether such matter exists anywhere in our current Universe, but whether it can be found inside the cores of the most massive neutron stars is a topic of active ongoing research \cite{Annala:2019puf}.\footnote{Note that we use the term \textit{neutron star} to refer to stars composed of either nuclear matter or a combination of nuclear and quark matter, while the term \textit{compact star} is used for a broader class of stars, including more exotic objects such as quark stars \cite{Weber:2004kj}.
+A somewhat special class of stars is formed by so-called twin stars \cite{Alvarez-Castillo:2018pve}, for which the neutron-star mass-radius curve splits to two separate parts due to a strong first-order phase transition.
+While twin stars are often included under the umbrella of neutron stars, we note that some of the results presented here (e.g., those of \cite{Annala:2021gom}, shown in fig.~\ref{fig:epsmr}) do not apply for them.}

 Neutron stars are the remnants of old massive stars that undergo a supernova explosion and a subsequent gravitational collapse \cite{Glendenning:1997wn,Lattimer:2004pg}.
 This requires that the mass of the progenitor, i.e.~the original hydrogen-burning star, is simultaneously sufficiently high ($M\gtrsim 10M_\odot$) for a supernova explosion to take place but also sufficiently low ($M\lesssim 25M_\odot$) so that its core does not directly collapse into a black hole.
 Should the Fermi and interaction repulsion of the QCD matter be able to resist the collapse, the end result of the process is an object of approx.~1-2$M_\odot$ in mass and only approx.~11-13km in radius, making its average density comparable to the nuclear saturation density $n_s\approx 0.16$/fm$^3$.
 This implies that the maximal densities expected to be reached in the centers of maximally massive neutron stars --- i.e.~ones just on the brink of collapse into a black hole --- are likely several times above $n_s$, thereby exceeding the density of any system that can be created in an Earth-based laboratory \cite{Senger:2020wvj}.